FOOD SERVICE

 To receive a permit, an applicant must:

-The health department will not issue a food handler permit without documentation of this certificate.
+The health department cannot issue a food handler permit without documentation of this certificate.

 IN-PERSON CLASS ($25)